HiradFakouri/tictactoe2.0/README.md

 - **Two-player mode**: Play with a friend locally.
 - **Single-player mode**: Challenge a "dumb AI" that makes random moves.
-- **Simple and intuitive interface**: Easy to play and navigate.
-- **Cross-platform**: Works on any platform that supports Python/JavaScript/etc. (specify the language you're using).

 ---

 ## How to Play 🕹️